zenium-community/zenium/doc/build-freebsd.md

 #### GUI Dependencies
 ###### Qt5

-Bitcoin Core includes a GUI built with the cross-platform Qt Framework.
+Zenium Core includes a GUI built with the cross-platform Qt Framework.
 To compile the GUI, we need to install the necessary parts of Qt.
 Skip if you don't intend to use the GUI.
 ```bash
 pkg install qt5-buildtools qt5-core qt5-gui qt5-linguisttools qt5-testlib qt5-widgets
 ```